-Good standing – Grade point average (GPA) of 2.0 or higher; completion of at least 60% of cumulative units attempted.
+Good standing – Grade point average (GPA) of 2.0 or higher; completion of at least 50% of cumulative units attempted.

-Progress Probation* – Percentage of cumulative units of “W,” “I,” and “NP” recorded, reaches or exceeds 40%; a completion rate of less than 60%.
+Progress Probation – Percentage of cumulative units of “W,” “I,” and “NP” recorded, reaches or exceeds 50%; a completion rate of less than 50%.

 Academic Probation – Cumulative grade point average below 2.0.

-Progress Disqualification* – Student on progress probation who, in the subsequent semester, completes less than 60% of units attempted.
+Progress Dismissal – Student on progress probation for two consecutive primary semesters who completes less than 50% of units attempted in the subsequent third primary semester.

-Academic Disqualification – Student on academic probation whose grade point average, in the subsequent semester, is below 2.0.
+Academic Dismissal – Student on academic probation for two consecutive primary semesters whose grade point average, in the subsequent third primary semester, is below 2.0.

-*Executive Order 2020-02, suspended sections of Title 5, related to student academic standing.
-Colleges may not include a No Pass (NP) or Incomplete (I) from the Spring 2020 semester into academic standing calculations for progress probation or disqualification.

 ACADEMIC STANDING

-Regular Standing – Once a student attempts 12 units, the academic standing rules begin to apply for progress probation and disqualification.
-Once the student earns 12 units, the academic standing rules apply for academic probation and disqualification.
+Regular Standing – Once a student attempts 12 units, the academic standing rules begin to apply for progress probation and dismissal.
+Once the student earns 12 units, the academic standing rules apply for academic probation and dismissal.

-Probationary Status – Students on a probationary status will be:
+Probation – Students on a probationary status will be:

-Sent a notification of status; and
+Notified that they are on a probationary status; and

-Advised to meet with a college counselor.
+Directed to meet with a college counselor.

-First Disqualification – Students disqualified for the first time will:
+Dismissal – Students who have obtained three consecutive primary semesters of probation who are dismissed for the first time shall:

-Be dropped from all classes in the subsequent semester (if enrolled); and

-Have a hold placed on their record to meet with a college counselor.
+Have a registration hold placed on their record; and

+Be required to meet with a college counselor to review their academic progress and sign an academic contract.

-If a counselor provisionally readmits the student, the hold will automatically be removed.
+If a counselor provisionally readmits the student, the hold will be removed.
+Subsequent dismissals may result in additional restrictions such as reduced unit limit, required tutoring, etc.

 Provisional Standing – Once the student attempts 12 units, the academic standing rules begin to apply for progress probation and disqualification.
 Once the student earns 12 units, the academic standing rules apply for academic probation and disqualification.